-Holdings', BHIFT's, SharpVue's, and SharpVue Affiliates' commitments regarding parking are indicative of their commitment to maintain the current level of integrated service among the ferry, tram, and parking services provided to customers.
-See Regulatory Condition No. 31.
-The customers' interest, as reflected by many of the comments made at the public hearing in this docket, see, e.g., tr. vol. 1, 26-27, is in large part focused on the need to preserve the seamless experience when using these services in sequence - parking, then ferry, then tram - when traveling from the mainland to the Island.
+Holdings', BHIFT's, SharpVue's, and SharpVue Affiliates' commitments regarding parking are also indicative of their commitment to maintain the current level of integrated service among the ferry, tram, and parking services provided to customers.
+(See Regulatory Condition 31).
+The customers' interest, as reflected by many of the comments made at the public hearing in this docket (see, e.g., Tr.
+Vol. 1, 26-27), is in large part focused on the need to preserve the seamless experience when using these services in sequence-parking, then ferry, then tram-when traveling from the mainland to the island.
 The Applicants have repeatedly expressed their intent to ensure that the proposed transfer "will be seamless to BHIT's customers . . . as they will continue to receive the same high-quality services to which they are accustomed."
-Application at ¶ 39; see also tr. vol. 2, 44; tr. vol. 3, 13.
+(Amended Application, ¶ 39; see also Tr.
+Vol. 2, 44; Tr.
+Vol. 3, 13).

-In the Regulatory Conditions proposed by the Applicants and the Public Staff, BHIFT and SharpVue expressly agree that they will work to maintain and improve the current level of integrated customer service for the ferry, parking, and tram customers.
-Regulatory
+In the Regulatory Conditions proposed by the Applicants and the Public Staff, BHIFT and SharpVue expressly agreed that they will work to maintain and improve the current level of integrated customer service for the ferry, parking, and tram customers.
+(Condition 31).
+This commitment is not contingent upon the outcome of their appeal of the Sub 21 Order.

-Condition No. 31.
 The Commission concludes that this Regulatory Condition No. 31 is reasonable and a necessary component to ensure the Transfer is in the public interest.

-The evidence supporting these findings of fact is found in the Application; the testimony of Applicants' witnesses Paul, Mayfield, and Roberts; the testimony of Public Staff witnesses Boswell, Rajeev, and Hinton; the testimony of Village witnesses Gardner, Perry, Lloyd, and Wright; various exhibits submitted by the parties; and the record as a whole.
+The evidence supporting these findings of fact is contained in the Application, the testimony of Applicants' witnesses Paul, Mayfield, Roberts, Public Staff witnesses Boswell, Rajeev, and Hinton, Village witnesses Gardner, Perry, Lloyd, and Wright, various exhibits submitted by the parties, and the record as a whole.

 Applicants' witnesses Paul and Mayfield explained the need for transfer of ownership of the operations.
 BHIL and BHIT are in the process of winding down to facilitate the closure of the Estate.
-Tr. vol. 2, 42, 130.
+(Tr.
+Vol. 2, 42, 130).
 As a result, BHIL has no plans to continue to make capital investments in the operations.
-Id. at 107-08.
+(Tr.
+Vol. 2, 107-08).
 Village witness Gardner testified that the quality of the services has fallen in recent years, which he attributed to the focus on finding a new owner.
-Tr. vol. 4, 128-29.
+(Tr.
+Vol. 4, 128-29).

 Witness Paul testified that he was not aware of any other likely buyers to which BHIL could presently sell the transportation assets.
-See, e.g., tr. vol. 9, 115-17.
-Applicants' witness Roberts testified that he has spoken with other private equity firms who manage similar operations and that all agree that the ferry system is too small to attract interest from such managers.
-Tr. vol. 3, 63.
+(See, e.g., Tr.
+Vol. 9, 115-17).
+Applicants' witness Roberts testified that he has spoken with other private equity firms who manage similar operations and that all agree that the Bald Head Island ferry system is too small to attract interest from such managers.
+(Tr.
+Vol. 3, 63).

 In contrast to the current plans of the Estate, which is trying to sell the assets, Applicants' witness Roberts testified that SharpVue intends for Holdings and BHIFT to hold the assets for the long term and is invested in the growth and economic well-being of the Island.
 In addition to the regulated assets, the Buyers are buying the majority of BHIL's other assets on the Island and around the Deep Point Terminal.
-The Commission agrees with witness Roberts' testimony that SharpVue will have incentives similar to those the Mitchell family had, and its interests will be aligned with the interests of the Village and other Island stakeholders.
-E.g., id. at 17-19, 153.
+The Commission agrees with witness Roberts' testimony that SharpVue will have similar incentives to what the Mitchells had, and its interests will be aligned with the interests of the Village and other Island stakeholders.
+(E.g., Tr.
+Vol. 3, 17-19, 153).